 Recommended link: Intermittent fasting (Wikipedia)

-- The more familiar and comfortable method to follow is the 16:8 diet, which only eats during the daytime.
+- The more familiar and comfortable diet is the 16:8 diet, only eaten during the daytime.
 (It is also essential to eat natural and unprocessed food.)

 - The second method is fasting for several days intermittently.
 This method is more challenging to perform.

-The 16: 8 diet is a version of intermittent fasting aimed primarily at weight loss.
+The 16: 8 diet is a version of intermittent fasting,

 - The 16: 8 diet is based on 16-hour fasting and 8-hour feeding.

-- There are no restrictions on the 8 hours that you can eat, so the diet has become very popular, except it is not necessarily a healthy diet over time.
+- There are no restrictions on the 8 hours you can eat, so the diet has become very popular.

-- The diet may be excellent for those who eat varied and non-industrial, and unprocessed foods during the daytime.
+- The diet may be excellent for those who eat varied, non-industrial, and unprocessed foods during the daytime.

 My experience with intermittent fasting.